Visiting Your Doctor: What To Expect

 Admittedly, regular doctor visits, quarterly blood tests and keeping close notes on your blood glucose levels might not sound fun … but regular medical visits are key in managing T1D.
 It’s tempting to skip appointments when life gets busy, but don’t.
 Meeting with your doctor can be reassuring and motivating.

-The fact is, regular checkups and diligent tracking of your levels lead to fewer diabetes complications and will allow you to tackle this challenge with confidence.
+The fact is, regular checkups and diligent tracking of your blood glucose levels lead to fewer diabetes complications and will allow you to tackle this challenge with confidence.